Kecbm/Kecbm/README.md

 ## 🌎 Open Source Projects

-- [`💜 Dev Basement Book Club`](https://github.com/basementdevs/basement-book-club): i started the Book Club to study English and explore the vast universe of technology alongside other Brazilian developers;
 - [`🐓 Backend Rinha`](https://rinhadebackend.vercel.app/): all the details about the first edition of the competition for backend developers;
 - [`🔥 Treta Dev`](https://tretadev.vercel.app/): landing page of the renowned Bolha Dev repository;